Back to articles

 What is the best US city for digital nomads in 2026?

-Chattanooga, TN and Kansas City, MO are the top picks in 2026.
-Both offer true gigabit fiber at competitive prices, no (or low) state income tax, affordable housing markets, and growing communities of remote workers and entrepreneurs.
-Raleigh, NC is the top choice for those who want access to a large urban job market as well.
+Chattanooga, TN and Kansas City, MO are the top picks for 2026.
+They both offer true gigabit fiber at competitive prices, no (or low) state income tax, affordable housing markets, and growing communities of remote workers and entrepreneurs.
+Raleigh, NC is the best choice for those who want access to a large urban job market as well.

 Does Google Fiber still expand to new cities?